 The LCP Feminist Caucus presents:

-Feminist Caucus in Conversation: a chapbook and audio project from the League of Canadian Poets.
+Feminist Caucus in Conversation: an annual chapbook and audio project from the League of Canadian Poets.
 In this project, listen to members of the LCP Feminist Caucus interview each other on topics including poetry (naturally), shared identities, the writing process, family, politics, and more.
-The League will assemble a chapbook featuring poems by the poets from the conversation series.
-The chapbook is produced as a part of the LCP Chapbook Series and will be hand-sewn by Nic Brewer.
+The League also creates a chapbook featuring poems by the poets from the conversation series.

 Grab a cup of tea or coffee and enrapture yourself in conversation with our esteemed poet guests.

 Coming Soon!
 The Feminist Caucus in Conversation Series 2021.

 The 2020 Feminist Caucus Living Archives Series chapbook was edited by Shazia Hafiz Ramji and was produced as a part of the LCP Chapbook Series.

 Sadiqa de Meijer’s debut collection, Leaving Howe Island, was a nominee for the 2014 Governor General’s Award for English-language poetry and for the 2014 Pat Lowther Award.
 Her forthcoming book, alfabet / alphabet, will be published with Palimpsest Press in September 2020.
 She lives with her family in Kingston, Ontario.